byteben/Win32App-Migration-Tool/README.md

 - Added Function Get-ScriptEnd

 **Version 1.03.18.03 - 18/03/2021 - BETA**
-- Fixed issue where Intunewin SetupFile was being detected as an .exe when msiexec was present in the install command
+- Fixed an issue where Intunewin SetupFile was being detected as an .exe when msiexec was present in the install command

 **Version 1.03.18.02 - 18/03/2021 - BETA**
-- Removed " from SetupFile command if install commands are in double quotes
+- Removed the character " from SetupFile command when an install command is wrapped in double quotes

 **Version 1.03.18.01 - 18/03/2021  - BETA**
 - Robocopy for content now padding Source and Destination variables if content path has white space